I recently got five calls within a few hours, all with the same questions:

 1. ‘Fish Oil Supplements Must Have at Least 1000 mg Omega-3 Per Pill’

 Brenda Watson is absolutely right.
-If you’re serious about your health, you need a serious Omega-3 product, preferably one with a high EPA level for reducing inflammation.
+If you’re serious about your health, you need a serious Omega-3 product, preferably one with a high EPA level.

 Her suggested daily dosage is 3000 mg of Omega-3 per day.
 With a pill that contains at least 1000 mg Omega-3, that’d be just 3 pills.